I finally had a chance to sit down this week and reflect on a spectacular API conference the 3Scale team put on a few weeks ago.

 The crew at 3Scale, led by Steve Willmott, CEO and founder, pulled together some of the best talent in the industry to help spread knowledge about the API business, promote good practices and extend the community of vendors, experts and customers.
 The event and its goals remind me a lot of the Cloud Identity Summit that Ping puts on each summer.

-The 3Scale conference, API Strategy and Practice, covered a lot of territory across a wide range of domains including media, commerce, travel, retail, finance, government, education and more.
+API Strategy and Practice, covered a lot of territory across a wide range of domains including media, commerce, travel, retail, finance, government, education and more.

 Ping's Paul Madsen was among many of the speakers and his presentation, "OAuth 2.0 Plays Well With Others" was a great hit.
 For video of the presentation click on the title in the previous sentence; but I warn you that you'll want a prescription for OAuth once you view it.